mouhamadalmounayar/ngx-traak/projects/docs/src/plugins/custom-plugins/index.md

 A plugin is simply an angular component which extends the `TraakPlugin` abstract class.

 ## Creating a Plugin
-To create a plugin, first create an angular component.
+Start by generating an angular component.
 ```bash
 ng generate component my-plugin
 ```

-Now you need to import the `TraakPlugin` class and extend it in your component.
+In your new component, import and extend the TraakPlugin class:

 ```ts name="my-plugin.component.ts"
 import { TraakPlugin } from '@ngx-traak/core';